cattymod/docs/docs/extensions/dangoai.md

 Responds the progress of loading the chatbot.
 If it's equal to nothing, then nothing is happening and chances are no AI Model is loaded.
 If it's equal to "Model Ready" then the AI is ready to be used.
 Else if it's not any of these, it's loading.

 ### `(AI Error)`
 Responds any errors with the AI Chatbot.
-You can give feedback by clicking "CattyMod Feedback" in the navbar or going to https://scratch.mit.edu/projects/1335032585/.
+You can give bug feedback by clicking "CattyMod Feedback" in the navbar or going to https://scratch.mit.edu/projects/1335032585/.

 ## Notes